renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/segments.md

 Template and fields for result:
 ## {Segment Name}
-- Market: .
+- Market:
 - Justification:
+- Situational factors: {key situational factors AND variables of the segment, noting how they may interact with each other}
 - Desired Outcomes:
     -
     -